mjdmsft/CognitiveServices/ComputerVisionLogicApp.md

 <img src="/media/LogicApp4.png" alt="drawing" width="800"/>

 This trigger is now added to your workflow.
-Now, we will create a connection to your existing Storage Account.
+1. Create a connection to your existing Storage Account by specifying a name for the connection and the Storage Account you want to connect with.
 1. Select the container **images** that you created under Lab 1: Technical Requirements.
+You can select a container by clicking on the **folder** icon on the right of the field.
 1. When your trigger looks like the screenshot below: click on **+ New step** to add a next step and action.
 <img src="/media/LogicApp5.png" alt="drawing" width="800"/>